tobinbradley/mecklenburg-quality-of-life-data/README.md

 *   Must be named `geography.geojson.json` and placed in the root folder.
 *   Must be WGS84 (EPSG:4326).
 *   Must contain an `id` property that's a string and a unique identifier for each polygon that you'll use for your data files.
+*   `id` must be in the `properties` object on each feature, not a standalone attribute of the feature.

 For serving and rendering GeoJSON, smaller is better, but watch out for topologically unaware simplification tools, as they'll leave ugly slivers in your data.
 You could use `v.generalize` in [QGIS](http://qgis.org/en/site/) (or [GRASS](http://grass.osgeo.org/) directly), or you could go the shapefile->[topojson](http://grass.osgeo.org/)->geojson route.